pealco/Cephalo/README.markdown

 By Pedro Alcocer.

 Cephalo is software for the fast and easy processing of MEG data.
-Cephalo takes a lot of the getting MEG data from its raw form to a state that is useful for analysis.
+Cephalo eliminates a lot of the grudge work out of getting MEG data from its raw form to a state that is useful for analysis.

 Tools
 -----